/Teaching/Operating Systems/Tutorials/Default SWEB’s features

-A page fault occurs if a thread tries to access a virtual memory location which could not be resolved to a valid physical memory address.
-A page fault does not automatically mean a searios error.
-In most cases the problem can be handled and the fault causing program can continue to run as normal.
+A page fault occurs if a thread tries to access a virtual memory location that cannot be resolved to a valid physical memory address.
+A page fault does not automatically mean a serious error.
+In most cases, the problem can be handled and the fault-causing program can continue to run as normal.
 There are multiple reasons causing a page fault.

-If a user-programs tries to access a memory region out of it’s range (e.g. because of a pointer error) a page fault is triggered and the program will be killed because of a protection fault.
-This prevents user-programs from accessing the kernel area!
+If a user program tries to access a memory region out of its range (e.g. because of a pointer error as null-pointer dereferences) a page fault is triggered and the program will be killed because of a segmentation fault.
+This also prevents user programs from accessing the kernel area!

-Another example for a page fault is explained here.
-A binary user-program is loaded on demand in SWEB.
-This means when a new user-thread running a program is created the execution code contained in the binary-file will not be loaded at all.
-At creation only the headers of the
+Another example of a page fault is explained here.
+A binary user program is loaded on demand in SWEB.
+This means when a new user thread running a program is created the execution code contained in the binary file will not be loaded at all.
+At creation, only the headers of the

 EIP (=instruction pointer) – will be set.
-When the thread starts to run it will try to reference the memory location pointed to be instruction pointer.
+When the thread starts to run it will try to reference the memory location pointed to by the instruction pointer.
 Since this memory location is not in memory it will cause a page fault.

-This is were the Loader comes in.
-Each thread has an instance of a class called the Loader.
+This is where the Loader comes in.
+Each process has an instance of a class called the Loader.
 The Loader manages the address space of the thread.
 The Loader class provides a method for loading one code page from the binary file into the memory (

 Kernel Memory Manager